mesuga-reymond/installation_guide_of_things/README.md

 # Installation Guide of Things

 <h2>For Windows</h2>

+<h3>How to Set Up a Conda Environment?</h3>
+A virtual environment like conda helps us to create isolated spaces to keep the versions of packages of a specific project.
+To create a conda environment use the command:<br>
+<code>conda create --name your_conda_env_name python=insert_version</code><br>

 <h3>GDAL (outside conda environment)</h3>
 STEP 1: Go to this <a href="https://www.gisinternals.com/release.php">Link</a> and select the package suited for your architecture.
 Select the msi installer of GDAL according to the version of python in your environment.
 Also, choose the insaller with description <code>Installer for the GDAL python bindings (requires to install the GDAL core)</code>.<br>